Using Theracharts Alongside Your EHR

 The gap shows up when you try to do clinical work inside your EHR.
 Ask yourself:

 For most EHRs, the answer to all of these is no. Not because they're bad software — because they were built to solve a different problem.
+EHRs are practice management systems that happen to store clinical data.
+They weren't designed as clinical intelligence platforms that actively support treatment decisions.
+That distinction matters, and it's the gap that creates the need for a complementary tool.

 What Theracharts adds